hoichi/bs-use-fetch/README.md

 # bs-use-fetch

-A ReasonReact useFetch hook.
+A React useFetch hook.
 It:
 - wraps [bs-fetch](https://github.com/reasonml-community/bs-fetch)
 - is composable
   - uses a `result` type